A Deadly Secret (film)

-A Deadly Secret (連城訣; literal meaning Mnemonic of the Linked Cities) is a 1980 Hong Kong film directed by Mou Tun-fei, produced by the Shaw Brothers Studio, and starring Ng Yuen-chun, Liu Lai-ling, Jason Pai Piao, Shih Szu, and Elliot Ngok.
-Based on Louis Cha's 1963 novel of the same name, the film follows Di Yun, a young martial artist who is falsely imprisoned and uncovers a conspiracy in the martial arts world that forces him to confront those he once revered and respected.
+A Deadly Secret is a 1980 Hong Kong wuxia film directed by Mou Tun-fei, produced by the Shaw Brothers Studio, and starring Ng Yuen-chun, Liu Lai-ling, Jason Pai, Shih Szu, and Elliot Ngok.
+Adapted from Jin Yong's 1963 novel of the same title, the film follows Di Yun, a young martial artist who is falsely imprisoned and uncovers a conspiracy in the jianghu that forces him to confront those he once revered and respected.